Family Cruise: Champagne Bay, Vanuatu

 Champagne Bay is simply stunning, even at first glance from the cruise ship.
 The gorgeous white sand running a ribbon between deep green jungle and crystal blue water, dotted with colorful sarongs that clash (wonderfully) with one another is impossibly perfect.

-When you step off your cruise ship tender boat, you plunge into a different world.
+When you step off your cruise ship tender boat and arrive in port, you plunge into a different world.
 Beautiful native songs and dances of welcome drift seductively to your ears and eyes as you try to take in beauty beyond words.
 Locals step up, offering live, tamed wildlife for photographs–lizards, snakes, even turtles.
 Local women call to braid your hair in intricate patterns.
 This idyllic paradise is what I came on a South Pacific cruise for.
 It’s enough to spend the day foraging through the fascinating market for souvenirs, or lying on the pristine beach gazing at the ocean.

-But the true beauty of Champagne Bay lies beneath the surface; to swim and snorkel here is a treat that shouldn’t be missed.
+But the true beauty of Champagne Bay lies beneath the surface; to swim and snorkel here is a treat that shouldn’t be missed during your stop here.
 The water is so blue, it’s almost as though someone decided to pour in food coloring.
 Bright coral and colorful fish are everywhere.
 Gentle, shallow water means that our youngest family member could view the underwater spectacle with a pair of goggles.

 The Blue Lagoon